ShalevChen/Deep-Learning-Model-for-Pneumonia-Classification-from-Chest-X-rays-/README.md

 Anomaly Detection for Healthy Cases: Given a dataset comprising only "healthy" images, implement anomaly detection techniques to identify "unhealthy" cases.

-To understand how to run the project please refer to the  readme_Hebrew files.
+To understand how to run the project please refer to the  readme_He.docx files.